kt3k/lambda-deno-runtime-wip/GUIDE.md

 ```
 import { $HANDLER_NAME } from '$LAMBDA_TASK_ROOT/$HANDLER_FILE.ts';
 ```
-In this line, you import lambda function from the task directory. `$LAMBDA_TASK_ROOT` is given by Lambda environment. `$HANDLER_NAME` and `$HANDLER_FILE` are the first and second part of `handler` propert of your lambda which you'll set from the aws API.
-If you set the handler property `function.handler` then the above line `import { handler } from '$LAMBDA_TASK_ROOT/function.ts'`.
-So your lambda function need to be named `function.ts` and it needs to export `handler` as the handler.
+In this line, you import lambda function from the task directory. `$LAMBDA_TASK_ROOT` is given by Lambda environment. `$HANDLER_NAME` and `$HANDLER_FILE` are the first and second part of `handler` property of your lambda which you'll set through AWS CLI.
+If you set the handler property `function.handler`, for example, then the above line becomes `import { handler } from '$LAMBDA_TASK_ROOT/function.ts'`.
+So your lambda function need to be named `function.ts` and it needs to export `handler` as the handler in that case.

 ```ts
 (async () => {